EXPLORE THE REGION

 Fort Ashby Blockhouse

-The original 1755 log blockhouse at Fort Ashby β the only remaining structure from the French and Indian War in West Virginia.
-Ordered built by a young George Washington as defense against frontier raids.
-A remarkable piece of American frontier military history just 15 miles from Keyser.
+The only remaining French and Indian War fort in West Virginia.
+Ordered built by young George Washington in 1755.
+Just 15 miles from Keyser.

 GETTING HERE